F.A.Q. - 6. Compile Problems - General

 install the Developer Tools, which among other stuff contains the C

-compiler, cc.
+compiler, cc

 Q6.2: When I try a "fink selfupdate-cvs" I get this message: "cvs: Command not found."